gruntjs/grunt-docs/Configuring-tasks.md

 * `*` matches any number of characters, but not `/`
 * `?` matches a single character, but not `/`
-* `**` matches any number of characters, including `/` (as long as it's the only thing in a path part)
+* `**` matches any number of characters, including `/`, as long as it's the only thing in a path part
-* `{}` support a comma-separated list of "or" expressions
+* `{}` allows for a comma-separated list of "or" expressions
 * `!` at the beginning of a pattern will negate the match

 Typically, all you need to know is that `foo/*.js` will match all files ending with `.js` in the `foo/` subdirectory, but `foo/**/*.js` will match all files ending with `.js` in the `foo/` subdirectory _and all of its subdirectories_.

 For more examples, see the [node-glob documentation][node-glob].

 In order to simplify otherwise complicated globbing patterns, grunt allows arrays of file paths or globbing patterns to be specified.
-Patterns are processed in-order, with `!`-prefixed matches excluding matched files from the result set, and result sets are uniqued.
+Patterns are processed in-order, with `!`-prefixed matches excluding matched files from the result set.
+The result set is uniqued.

 A few examples: